davarbla/audits/solo/md/Lumin-security-review.md

 ## Discussion

-**davarbla consulting:** Partially fixed, excluding the price staleness check.
+**Davarbla Consulting:** Partially fixed, excluding the price staleness check.

 # [M-04] Lumin admin can exploit user allowances to the protocol